0 hidden charges. 0 forex

 debit-card

-This is the first thing you should take care of.
+If you are trying to decide between rent vs buy in India, figuring out your budget is the first thing you should take care of.
 Figure out how much you can afford to pay for a house.
-You'd be surprised to know the difference between the true cost of owning a home as compared to what you're shown on a surface level.
+You'd be surprised to know the difference between the actual cost of owning a home and what you're shown on a surface level.
 If you plan to take a housing loan, your EMIs should typically make up around 30% of your monthly income - assuming you don’t have any other loans or debts.

 Here are some numbers to help make this clear.